zaurbek-stark/visualize-value-ai-generator/README.md

-# Chat with any website
+# Visualize AI

 > This app was built as part of a challenge in the **Codebender AI Bootcamp**.
 Learn how to build projects like these [here](https://lastcodebender.com/bootcamp).

-This app allows you to chat with any website.
+This app allows you to visualize ideas you have in the style of Visualize Value.

 <img src="./screenshot.jpg" alt="app demo" width=600 />